Ishbel’s Wardrobe – aka Reshma Field: personal stylist and colour analyst

-If you’re giving a talk or an important presentation you’re more likely to be taken seriously if you look the part.
+If you’re giving a talk or an important presentation your audience is more likely to take you seriously if you look the part.
 Step up to the podium in frayed jeans and a baggy T-shirt and, no matter how well you know your subject, you may well have your work cut out to convince your audience.

 Style is a reflection of your attitude and your personality’ – Shawn Ashmore